Velaro REST API Guide

 Overview

-The Velaro REST API lets you create conversations, manage contacts, and trigger automation workflows programmatically.
-API access is available on all plans.
+The Velaro REST API lets you create conversations, manage contacts, search your Knowledge Base, and trigger automation workflows programmatically.

-The API is authenticated using API keys that you generate in the admin panel.
+API access is authenticated using API keys generated in the admin panel.
 Keys are scoped (read-only vs. read-write) and rate-limited per your plan.

 Where to Find Your API Keys